AmedeusM/Webpage_Amedeus/content/publication/socialexcl/index.md

 ---

-title: "An example conference paper1"
+title: "Persistence of Social Exclusion in Tanzania"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here